-In 2015 he began a curatorial project with Los Angeles artist/curator Jessica Wimbley, titled Biomythography.
-Defined by author Aurdre Lorde Biomythography is a literary concept that weaves myth, history, and biography into epic narrative.
-The project engages students and patrons in exhibitions, workshops, and public programs which address interdisplinary perspectives, the nuances within ever shifting identities, and discuss how we experience/create our contemporary world and culture.
+Since 2015 Wimbley and he have managed the curatorial project Biomythography.
+Defined by author Audre Lorde Biomythography is a literary concept that weaves myth, history, and biography into the epic narrative.
+The project engages students and patrons in exhibitions, workshops, and public programs that address interdisciplinary perspectives, and the nuances within ever-shifting identities, and discuss how we experience/create our contemporary world and culture.

 Christion currently lives and works in Sacramento, CA. He received his MFA from the University of California, Irvine, and his BFA from the University of Oklahoma.
 In 2012 he was awarded a Certificate of Leadership from Academic Museums and Gallery Leadership Seminar at Northwestern University.